Pelosi, Trump trade blame on COVID-19 stimulus talks; Senate Republicans on sidelines | Politics

 "Now we're talking and we'll see what happens but at this moment I would say that I actually think Nancy would rather wait 'til after the election," Trump told reporters in an Oval Office appearance together with Mnuchin.
 "If she wants to compromise, there will be a deal," Mnuchin said.

-Pelosi, the top Democrat in Congress, was expected to resume negotiations at some point with Mnuchin, as the two sides try to reach a deal that could be worth around $2 trillion before the presidential and congressional election.
-But Senate Republicans are skeptical of a possible deal costing trillions of dollars.
+Pelosi, the top Democrat in Congress, has been negotiating with Mnuchin to try to reach an agreement that could be worth around $2 trillion before the presidential and congressional election.
+But there was no word on when they planned to speak again, and as Pelosi left the Capitol on Friday afternoon, there was no hint that any agreement was in the offing.
+Senate Republicans are skeptical of a possible deal costing trillions of dollars.
 Senate Majority Leader Mitch McConnell, the top Republican in Congress, does not want to bring a large bill to the Senate floor before the election,

 Congress has already appropriated $3 trillion in relief, including money for the unemployed and for small businesses.
 But no money has gone out the door since the spring, and members of both parties say more is needed now.
 Pelosi, in an interview on MSNBC, said differences could still be resolved.